-- Anyone who uses an email address that ends with "published authors.net" is telling people that he really isn't an author, but a wannabe. - In my 29 years of book reviewing, I have reviewed three self-published books.
-I reviewed a book about the murder of Hillsdale College president George Roche's daughter-in-law because it was the only book on the subject.
+Anyone who uses an email address that ends with "published authors.net" is telling people that he really isn't an author, but a wannabe.
+In my 29 years of book reviewing, I have reviewed three self-published books. reviewed a book about the murder of Hillsdale College president George Roche's daughter-in-law because it was the only book on the subject.
 The author had published several real books.
-I reviewed Bob Skilnik's The History of Beer and Brewing in Chicago Volume 2 because I had read and enjoyed Volume 1 Force because Payne, who had published eight books from trade and academic publishers, is a writer I like.
+I reviewed Bob Skilnik's The History of Beer and Brewing in Chicago Volume 2 because I had read and enjoyed Volume 1 (which came out from a real publisher).
+I reviewed James Payne's A History of Force because Payne, who had published eight books from trade and academic publishers, is a writer I like.